Nathan Jones (Welsh footballer): Return to Luton Town

 On 28 May 2020, Jones was reappointed as Luton Town manager, almost 18 months after originally leaving the club to manage Stoke.
 He replaced the outgoing Graeme Jones, who left by mutual consent the month before.
 In his first press conference, Jones spoke of his "regret" and "remorse" over the way he initially left the club and that he understood the mixed fan reaction to his exit and return, with hopes that he could earn fans' trust back.
 Jones went on to successfully guide Luton to Championship safety on the final day of the season with a 19th place finish, despite the club lying in 23rd when Jones re-joined.
 In the following season, Jones achieved a 12th place finish after scoring 62 points – Luton's highest points total in the second tier since the 1981–82 season.

 In January 2022, Jones signed a new contract with Luton until 2027.
 Results continued to improve under Jones, with him leading the club to finish 6th and qualify for the playoffs at the end of the season.
 Though the club ultimately lost 2–1 on aggregate to Huddersfield Town in the semi-final, Jones was widely praised for his management and was named the 2021–22 EFL Championship Manager of the Season at the league's annual awards ceremony.

 Southampton

 On 10 November 2022, Jones was appointed manager of Premier League club Southampton, succeeding Ralph Hasenhüttl, and signed a three-and-a-half-year contract with the club.
 He lost his first game as Southampton manager to Liverpool on 12 November 2022.
 On 20 December 2022, Jones secured his first competitive victory in Southampton's 2–1 win against Lincoln City in the EFL Cup.
 On 14 January 2023, Jones secured his first Premier League victory in a 2–1 victory against Everton.
-On 12 February 2023, following a 2–1 defeat against Wolverhampton, Jones was sacked by Southampton.
+On 12 February 2023, following a 2–1 defeat against Wolverhampton, Jones was dismissed by Southampton.
 Jones left the club with just one league win in eight matches, leaving Southampton bottom of the league.
 He was the shortest serving non-caretaker manager in Southampton's history.